samuelkivi/samuelkivi.fi/README.md

 sjokiv.fi is a portfolio site to show my skills and projects.
-I made the site with React, JavaScript, CSS and HTML.
+I made the site using React, JavaScript, CSS and HTML.